Email at Kingston and the stations

 An AAD-owned satellite network, known as ANARESAT, provides telephone access between the stations and from stations to the rest of the world.

-Telephones are located in all workplaces on and in the bedrooms of all the main sleeping accommodation areas.
-The exception is for expeditioners housed in one accommodation block on Macquarie Island where there is one phone room that serves that accommodation block.
+Telephones are located in all workplaces.
+They are also located in the bedrooms of all main accommodation areas, except for one accommodation block on Macquarie Island.
+This block is served by one phone room.

 - If required, dial the access code for the carrier of your choice.